Rogers-Wandera/React-blog-app-/README.md

-# React-blog-app-
+# React Blog
-Ablog app created with react-router-dom (create and delete a single blog, view all blogs and view a single blog)
+Blog react app created with react router with functioonalities like adding deleting a post, viewing a particular post.